Macellum of Pompeii

 The Macellum of Pompeii was located on the Forum and as the provision market (or macellum) of Pompeii was one of the focal points of the ancient city.
 The building was constructed in several phases.
-When the earthquake of 62 CE destroyed large parts of Pompeii, the Macellum was also damaged.
+When the earthquake of 62 AD destroyed large parts of Pompeii, the Macellum was also damaged.
 Archeological excavations in the modern era have revealed a building that had still not been fully repaired by the time of the eruption of Mount Vesuvius in 79 AD.

 Of particular interest to researchers is the section of the Macellum located on the east side that is thought to have been dedicated to the imperial cult.
 It makes manifest how central a role the emperors played in the lives of Romans as early as the 1st century.
 The other rooms on the west side are also interesting as examples of the link between economic and public life.
 Additionally, the market is an eloquent testimony to the everyday culture of the Romans, which is illustrated by archeological finds such as food remains, items of daily use and necessity, up to examples of Roman wall paintings.